Navigate permits, plans, audits, and training with ease, ensuring your operations meet all regulatory requirements efficiently.

 Let’s dive in.

 A PPC plan is short for Pollution Prevention Contingency plan.
 Think of it as a roadmap for avoiding and addressing pollution issues in your operation.
-While it might sound like a SWPPP or SPCC plan, a PPC plan is unique to Pennsylvania and often required under the state’s stormwater permits (although it may also be required outside of stormwater regulations!).
+While it might sound like a SWPPP or SPCC plan, a PPC plan is unique to Pennsylvania and often required under the state’s stormwater permits.
+Although, just the presence of aboveground storage tank(s) at your site alone may trigger the need for a PPC Plan!

 Its goal?
-To help your facility manage potential risks from chemicals, fuels, or other materials.
-It’s relevant across industries, from large manufacturing plants to small businesses, and can range from straightforward to complex, depending on your setup.
+To help your facility manage potential risks from chemicals, fuels, oils, wastes, or other materials.
+It’s relevant across industries, from large manufacturing plants to small commercial businesses, and can range from straightforward to complex, depending on your setup.

 The complexity of your PPC plan - and the method you should use in obtaining one - largely depends on your facility, the materials you use, and why you need it.
 Generally, there are two ways to get one: DIY or hire a professional.
-Let’s look at both options.
+Let’s look at both options and see which makes the most sense for you.

 If your needs are modest and your operations are simple, creating your own PPC plan might be doable.
 There are even templates online to help you get started.
 But before you jump in, consider the pros and cons.